Contests & Awards

 A note about scrapbooks

-Traditional and Non-Traditional 1st and 2nd place district scrapbook winners are eligible to be judged at the 2015 Key Club International Convention and should be delivered for judging by a club representative.
+Traditional and Non-Traditional 1st and 2nd place district scrapbook winners are eligible to be judged at the 2016 Key Club International Convention and should be delivered for judging by a club representative.
 A club may enter one or the other of these scrapbook categories, but not both.
 At the conclusion of scrapbook judging the club representative will be asked to retrieve the scrapbook and take it back to the club.
 Scrapbooks should not be mailed to Key Club International for judging during GATC.

 The following club awards will be judged at GATC